matteyeux/remotepy/README.md

 $ remotepy -a device1 matteyeux 17.142.160.59 2222
 $ remotepy -a device2 matteyeux google.com 22
 ```
-Settings are set in an SQLite3 database named `remotepy.db`.
-It should be located your Home directory
+Settings are set in an SQLite3 database named `.remotepy.db`.
+It should be located your in Home directory for both UNIX and Windows OS's

 ### list devices
 You can list devices you added with `-l` arg